 Moon River Travels UK?
-Quirky name with a simple question, but an interesting answer.
-If you’ve ever seen Audrey Hepburn in ‘Breakfast at Tiffany’s’ then you should recognise the words ‘Moon River’, if not the meaning.
+Quirky name asking a simple question, but an interesting answer.
+If you’ve ever seen Audrey Hepburn in ‘Breakfast at Tiffany’s’ then you should recognise the lyrics of ‘Moon River’, if not the meaning.

 Audrey’s character, Holly Golightly, can appear as a rather vapid, unconventional and outright gullible young woman, she keeps company with some questionable ‘gentlemen’, some of whom reside in jail – in the case of Sally Tomato – whom she does favours for in return for cash.
 She owns little in the way of possessions, lives on coffee and the memories of a good time.
 But is she really that shallow?
 And what does that have to do with this blog?